Vitor-D-Anjos/offensive-security-portfolio/about-me.md

 </div>

+---

 **📧 Email:** [your.email@example.com](mailto:your.email@example.com)
 **🔗 LinkedIn:** [linkedin.com/in/yourprofile](YOUR_LINKEDIN_URL)
 **🌐 Portfolio Website:** [yourportfolio.com](YOUR_PORTFOLIO_URL)
 **📍 Location:** [Your City, State/Country]
 **🗣️ Languages:** [English, Spanish, etc.]

-⚖️ Professional Ethics
+⚖️ **Professional Ethics**

-✅ Only test with written authorization
+- ✅ Only test with written authorization

-✅ Strict confidentiality
+- ✅ Strict confidentiality

-✅ Transparent, accurate reporting
+- ✅ Transparent, accurate reporting

-✅ Responsible disclosure
+- ✅ Responsible disclosure

-✅ Continuous learning and compliance
+- ✅ Continuous learning and compliance

 > *Security is not a product, but a process." — Bruce Schneier*

-📍 Location: [City, Country]
-📫 Email: your.email@example.com

----